inductiva/inductiva/tutorials/simulators/COAWST.md

 - Any other file that you need for your simulation like a custom switch file for your simulation.

-If you are using standard files provided in the COAWST repository, you don't need to include them manually.
-Instead, configure your build script to point to the correct paths.
-Or copy the needed files from the COAWST folder to your input files (more about this in the followinf section).
+If you are using any files provided in the COAWST repository, you don't need to upload them with your input files.
+Instead, you only need to configure your build script to point to the path where Inductiva will expose those files.
+Or copy the needed files from the exposed COAWST folder to your input files (more about this in the following section).

 For each simulation, the COAWST directory will be available at:
 📂 `/workdir/output/artifacts/__COAWST`